Food and Food Ingredients

 Make checks payable to: “Iowa Department of Revenue"

-Anyone who regularly purchases merchandise from out of state for their own use in Iowa should register for a sales and use tax permit and pay the tax when filing their sales and use return.
+Anyone who regularly purchases merchandise from out of state for their own use in Iowa should register for a sales and use tax permit and pay the use tax when filing their sales and use return.